User Needs

 2. Misalignment between User Needs and Design Inputs

 Sometimes, there can be a misalignment between what users actually need and what designers perceive as their needs.
-Designers may unintentionally impose their assumptions or biases onto the design, or rely on anecdotal evidence about users.
-That can result in a product or service that does not fully meet the users’ needs and fail in the marketplace.
-So, it’s crucial for designers to conduct thorough user research and engage in continuous feedback loops.
-From that, they can ensure that the design aligns with the actual user needs upon release of the product and beyond.
-It’s also essential to ensure that other team members, product managers and any other stakeholders who have an impact on the outcome are aware of the sheer need to get this alignment just right.
+Designers may—unintentionally—impose their assumptions or biases onto the design, or they might rely on anecdotal evidence about users.
+That can end up taking the shape of a product or service that doesn’t fully meet the users’ needs—and fail in the marketplace.
+So, it’s crucial that designers do thorough user research and engage in continuous feedback loops.
+From that, they can make sure that the design runs in line with the actual user needs upon release of the product—and beyond.
+Another essential thing is to make sure that other team members, product managers and any other stakeholders who have an impact on the outcome are aware of the sheer need to get this alignment just right.

 3. Lack of User Research

 The need to match market research and field studies to mirror customer experiences accurately is an essential in all industries.
-Similarly, insufficient user research is a common challenge in UX design.
-Without a deep understanding of user needs, designers might create products that don’t effectively address user pain points, help in their problem-solving or provide value.
-User research helps designers gain insights into user behaviors, preferences, points of view and motivations.
+In a similar vein, not doing enough user research is a common problem that can plague UX designers.
+And if they don’t have a deep understanding of user needs, designers might end up creating products that don’t effectively address user pain points, help in their problem-solving or even provide value.
+User research helps designers get insights into user behaviors, preferences, points of view and motivations.
 Quantitative and qualitative user research methods—including card sorting and semi-structured interviews, among many—enable designers to ask relevant research questions and make informed design decisions.

 See why proper user research is so vital an ingredient in UX design: